I have been working for clients from almost every industry, which presents exciting new challenges.

-All leads that have not purchased yet are sent reminders in the following days, to "push" them to the bottom of the funnel.
+All leads that have not been purchased yet are sent reminders in the following days to "push" them to the bottom of the funnel.

-It's clear that the acquisition cost could drop dramatically if this tactic generates big numbers and inside in a structured strategy.
+The acquisition cost could drop dramatically if this tactic generates big numbers in a structured strategy.